 Whatever you decide to do, make sure it makes you happy – Unknown

-Sometimes life becomes extremely hectic.
-It becomes so overwhelming that we hardly have a chance to catch our breath trying to keep our mind calm and stress-free.
+Life is hectic.
+Sometimes it becomes so overwhelming that we hardly have a chance to catch our breath trying to keep our mind calm and stress-free.
 Deadlines, new projects, new assignments, goals, dreams and our desire to succeed make our mind race against the time exhausting it in the process.
 We go to bed with a list of things we failed to do; we wake up with a list that doubles.
 The whole experience is extremely energy draining, and it establishes stress and unrest in your life.

 It almost seems impossible to stop, reflect and break the pattern when you feel as if this raging river of roaring pressure twists you in its whirlpool with no chance of finding ground underneath your feet again.
 That is far from the truth.
 There is always an opportunity to claim back control over a stressful situation.